fletcher/MultiMarkdown-6/README.md

 	cd build
 	make

-You can optionally test using the test suite:
+You can optionally test using the test suite from the `build` directory:

 	ctest